grandlogic/slack-node-basic-bot/README.md

 The bot will respond with an interactive message.
 Click on the buttons to see the bot respond to the actions.

+Send the message "Help" will demonstrate the "Quick Reply" feature.
+If you implement an API.ai intent to handle checking time you can see more end to end functionality in action.

 To verify the incoming webhook is working invoke the
 URI: https://my_server.ngrok.io/test/bot_dm_webhook to have the bot send an incoming webhook message.